-free to society members; non-members welcome
+All talks free to Society members;

 West Cornwall Branch, King Edward Mine, Troon, Camborne TR14 9HW